Did you miss the Insurance Law Section HOT TOPIC webinar “The State of the Texas Concurrent Causation Doctrine” on April 11, 2023?

 Moderator: Steven Schulwolf | Schulwolf Mediation, PLLC | Austin

-Click here to register for the live webinar online via the Texas Institute of CLE website.
-Can’t make the live event?
+Click here to register for the live event online via the Texas Institute of CLE website.
+Missed the live event?
 You may also order the recording here.

 *Not a current Insurance Law Section Member?
 Join the Section with your registration today (for $30) and you are immediately eligible for the discounted member rate.